ryanamatt/Forgerly/README.md

 ├── assets/                  \# Images and local media
 └── exports/                 \# Generated documents

-## **🛠️ Developer Tools**

-The tools/ directory contains several utilities to assist with development and maintenance:

-* **detect\_cycles.py**: A static analysis tool that parses the Python AST to find potential circular imports within the codebase.
-* **db\_inspector.py**: A command-line utility to inspect project databases.
-It prints table schemas and summaries of stored data (Chapters, Characters, Lore, etc.) directly to the terminal.
-* **data\_faker.py**: Populates a test database with mock characters and lore for UI testing.
-* **report-code-stats.ps1**: Generates a report on codebase size and complexity.

 ## **🧪 Testing**

 The project uses pytest for unit and integration testing of the repositories and database connectors.